Multi-fidelity Gaussian Process Bandit Optimisation: Proofs

 We introduce some notation to keep track of the evaluations at each fidelity in \mfgpucb.
 After $n$ steps, we will have queried multiple times at any of the $M$ fidelities. $\Tmnx$ denotes the number of queries at $x\in\Xcal$ at fidelity $m$ after $n$ steps. $\Tmnxx{A}$ denotes the same for a subset $A\subset\Xcal$. $\Dcalmn = \{(\xt,\yt)\}_{t:\mt=m}$ is the set of query-value pairs at the $m$\superscript{th} fidelity until time $n$.

 \textbf{Roadmap:} To bound $S(\COST)$ in both the discrete and continuous settings, we will begin by studying the algorithm after $n$ evaluations at any fidelity and analyse the following quantity,

-Readers familiar with the bandit literature will see that this is similar to the notion of \emph{cumulative regret}, except we only consider queries at the $M$\ssth fidelity. we will identify a set $\goodset\subset\Xcal$ which contains $\xopt$ and has high value for the payoff function $\funcM(x)$. $\goodset$ will be determined by the approximations provided via the lower fidelity evaluations.
-Then, we decompose $\Rtilden$ as follows,

-$\Rtildenone$ is the cumulative regret at the $M$\ssth fidelity due to queries in $\goodset$ and $\Rtildentwo$ is due queries outside $\goodset$.
-We will bound $\Rtildenone,\Rtildentwo$ separately using the MIGs (Definition~\ref{def:infGain}) of $\goodset$ and $\badset$; for this, we will use the techniques in~\citet{srinivas10gpbandits}.
-However, we will show that $\Rtildenone$ dominates $\Rtildentwo$ because most of the evaluations will be inside $\goodset$ in the multi-fidelity setting.
-Hence, the regret for \mfgpucbs will scale with $\IGn(\goodset)$ instead of $\IGn(\Xcal)$ as is the case for \gpucb.
-Finally, to convert this bound in terms of $n$ to one that depends on $\COST$, we show that both the total number of evaluations $N$ and the number of highest fidelity evaluations $\TMNXcal$ are on the order of $\nCOST$ when $\COSTnought$ is sufficiently large.
-For this, we use the list of ingredients set out under Lemma~\ref{lem:TmnxBoundsInformal} in Section~\ref{sec:analysisPreview}.
+Readers familiar with the bandit literature will see that this is similar to the notion of \emph{cumulative regret}, except we only consider queries at the $M$\ssth fidelity and inside a set $\goodset\subset\Xcal$. $\goodset$ contains the optimum and generally has high value for the payoff function $\funcM(x)$; it will be determined by the approximations provided via the lower fidelity evaluations.
+We will show that most of the $M$\ssth fidelity evaluations will be inside $\goodset$ in the multi-fidelity setting, and hence, the regret for \mfgpucbs will scale with $\IGn(\goodset)$ instead of $\IGn(\Xcal)$ as is the case for \gpucb.
+Finally, to convert this bound in terms of $n$ to one that depends on $\COST$, we show that both the total number of evaluations $N$ and the number of highest fidelity evaluations $\TMNXcal$ are on the order of $\nCOST$ when $\COST$ is sufficiently large.
+For this, we bound the number of plays at the lower fidelities (see Lemma~\ref{lem:TmnxBoundsInformal}).
 Then $S(\COST)$ can be bounded by,